How do I Update a Nodinite Log Database?

 - Start off with selecting the Environment to update:

-If the Manual update button is not available, then there is no update available and you can quit this guide here and now.
+If the Manual update button is unavailable, then there is no update available and you can quit this guide here and now.

 - If you are going to execute the update script from another server you can simply click on the download button to get the DACPAC file required.